vpnagraj/vpnagraj/_posts/notes/2016-07-25-choropleth-maps-with-leaflet.markdown

 {% endhighlight %}

+The choropleth map produced by the code above is [available here](http://apps.bioconnector.virginia.edu/interactive/zika.Rmd).

 The [**leaflet** documentation](https://rstudio.github.io/leaflet/) provides resources on how to further customize Leaflet maps.
 And [this tutorial](https://rpubs.com/walkerke/leaflet_choropleth) a similar workflow of how to create a Leaflet choropleth with R.